Horsham Photographers - Aubrey

 Mrs Matilda AUBREY (Mrs Matilda COCKING) active as a photographer in Horsham, between 1894 and 1905.

 Aubrey was an assumed surname.
-Edwin Aubrey was, in fact, Edwin Cocking, the son of Henry and Susannah Cocking of London.
-Henry Cocking, Edwin's father, was a builder.
-Edwin Cocking was born in 1818 in Peckham, Surrey and was baptised on 18th October 1818 at the Church of St. Giles in Camberwell.
+Edwin Aubrey was, in fact, Edwin Cocking, the son of Henry and Susannah Cocking of Peckham.
+Henry Cocking, Edwin's father, was a carpenter and builder by trade.
+Edwin Cocking was born in 1818 in Peckham, Surrey, and was baptised on 18th October 1818 at the Church of St. Giles in Camberwell.
+In the baptism register, Edwin's father, Henry Cocking, is described as a "carpenter".

 Edwin Cocking was originally an artist and portrait painter.
-In the 1850s and 1860s, Edwin Cocking painted portraits and drew designs for lithographs ( see the music sheet cover design, illustrated below).
-The St. Edmund Hall Library in Oxford holds a self portrait by Edwin Hocking, dated 1855, which was printed and published by Day & Sons, the famous London firm of lithographers.
+According to David Webb, Edwin Cocking received his art education at the Victoria & Albert Museum.
+In the 1850s and 1860s, Edwin Cocking painted portraits and drew designs for lithographs (see the music sheet cover design, illustrated below).
+David Gegg, a great, great grandson of Edwin Cocking, has several art works by Edwin Cocking, including a self-portrait and a painting of Winchester Cross.

-On 9th June 1849, Edwin Cocking married Isabella Mitchell at St Mary Magdalene Church in Peckham.
-On 5th July 1852, Isabella gave birth to a son, who was given the name Henry Garrett Cocking.
+On 9th June 1849, Edwin Cocking married Isabella Mitchell ( the daughter of solicitor Alexander Mitchell ) at St Mary Magdalene Church in Peckham.
+The couple's first child Edwin Cocking junior was born in 1850, but he did not reach adulthood, dying in 1863 at the age of 13.
+On 5th July 1852, Isabella gave birth to a second son, who was given the name Henry Garrett Cocking.

-At the time of the 1881 Census, Edwin Cocking was living at 57 Queens Road, Peckham, and is described as an "Artist - Portrait Painter", aged 62.
+At the time of the 1881 Census, Edwin Cocking was living at 57 Queens Road, Peckham, and he is described as an "Artist - Portrait Painter", aged 62.
 His wife Isabella, who was born in London, gives her age as sixty-three.
+Edwin Cocking remained the proprietor of the photographic studio at 57 Queens Road, Peckham until the premises were sold to the Irish-born photographer Frank Secourable (Francis Hans Secourable) around 1887.

-[ABOVE ] Edwin Cocking's design for the front cover of the sheet music for Herman Løvenskiold's ballet La Sylphide ( Coloured lithograph after a drawing by Edwin Cocking )
+[ABOVE ] Edwin Cocking's design for the front cover of the sheet music for Herman Lovenskiold's ballet La Sylphide ( Coloured lithograph after a drawing by Edwin Cocking )

 [ABOVE ] Portrait of a Woman ,a carte-de-visite by Edwin Cocking of Queens Road, Peckham (c1865).

-ABOVE ] Trade plate on the reverse of a carte-de-visit by Edwin Cocking of Queens Road, Peckham (c1865).
+[ABOVE ] Trade plate on the reverse of a carte-de-visite by Edwin Cocking, artist and photographer of Queens Road, Peckham (c1865).

 [ABOVE ] Portrait of a Man, a carte-de-visite by Edwin Cocking of Queens Road, Peckham (c1865).